cloudops/co-website/content/english/resources/white-papers/securing-your-devops-platform-financial-institutions/_index.md

 ---
-title: Securing your DevOps platform for financial institutions
+title: Securing your DevOps Platform - Financial Institutions
 date: 2020-07-10
 description: Financial institutions make attractive targets for hackers.
 Industry standards like SOC 2 are essential for securing your DevOps platforms.
 resources: